bold-commerce/bold-shopify-toolkit/README.md

 ### Advance Usage of ShopifyApihandler

+To add additional functionality to ShopifyApihandler, one can subclass it and add additional functionality like below.
-For example add a function like
+For example add a function like below to throw warning messages if deprecated API call is being made
 ```php
 private function checkDeprecatedReason($response)
 {